Web Developer Certification: Is it Worth It? (+ How to Choose)

 • Visual design.
 Visual design is the process of creating an aesthetic website via the strategic use of fonts, colors, images, and other elements.
 Visual designers enhance websites and applications by designing the icons, graphics, logos, and other visual components that make up the front end of a product.

-Is a web developer certification or certificate worth it?
+Is a web developer certification worth it?

 Whether or not you think a web developer certification or certificate is worth your time and effort depends on your ideal outcome.
 Many people pursue these career credentials for one of the following two reasons: